danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.reportProfilePhoto.html" name="account.reportProfilePhoto">Report a profile photo of a dialog: account.reportProfilePhoto</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.reportEncryptedSpam.html" name="messages.reportEncryptedSpam">Report a secret chat for spam: messages.reportEncryptedSpam</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#report-string-message-string-parsemode-void" name="report">Report an error to the previously set peer: report</a>
-    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#reportmemoryprofile-void" name="reportMemoryProfile">Report: reportMemoryProfile</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#reportmemoryprofile-void" name="reportMemoryProfile">Report memory profile with memprof: reportMemoryProfile</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.reportSpam.html" name="channels.reportSpam">Reports some messages from a user in a supergroup as spam; requires administrator rights in the supergroup: channels.reportSpam</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getEmojiGroups.html" name="messages.getEmojiGroups">Represents a list of emoji categories, to be used when selecting custom emojis: messages.getEmojiGroups</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getEmojiStatusGroups.html" name="messages.getEmojiStatusGroups">Represents a list of emoji categories, to be used when selecting custom emojis to set as custom emoji status: messages.getEmojiStatusGroups</a>